legacysurvey/legacysurvey/pages/dr3/files.rst

 survey-dr3-DR7Q.fits
 ---------------------
-HDU1 (the only HDU) contains Tractored DECaLS photometry that is row-by-row-matched to the SDSS DR7 visually inspected quasar catalog (`Schneider et al. 2010`_) such that the photometric parameters in row "N" of decals-dr3-DR7Q.fits matches the spectroscopic parameters in row "N" of DR7qso.fit.
-The structure of the DECaLS photometric catalog files is documented on the `catalogs page`_ and the spectroscopic file is documented on the `DR7 quasar catalog description page`_.
+HDU1 (the only HDU) contains Tractored survey photometry that is row-by-row-matched to the SDSS DR7 visually inspected quasar catalog (`Schneider et al. 2010`_) such that the photometric parameters in row "N" of survey-dr3-DR7Q.fits matches the spectroscopic parameters in row "N" of DR7qso.fit.
+The structure of the photometric catalog files is documented on the `catalogs page`_ and the spectroscopic file is documented on the `DR7 quasar catalog description page`_.